forward6/tmeh/_posts/2025-01-20-play-our-new-kepler-simulator-dodge-dark-comets.md

 ### The Science Behind the Simulation

-While the original Asteroids used simple vector graphics to represent space rocks, our Kepler Simulator employs a sophisticated system of mathematical equations that we completely made up to justify the strange behavior of our dark comets.
-The objects follow Kepler's laws of planetary motion right up until the moment they don't, creating what we like to call "quantum orbital chaos."
+While the original Asteroids used simple vector graphics to represent space rocks, our Kuiper Simulator employs a sophisticated system of mathematical equations that we completely made up to justify the strange behavior of our dark comets.
+The objects follow Kuiper's laws of planetary motion right up until the moment they don't, creating what we like to call "quantum orbital chaos."

 ### How to Play

-Visit [our Kepler Simulator](https://multiverseemployeehandbook.com/employee-kepler-simulator/) and prepare yourself for an experience that combines the frustration of classic arcade games with the existential dread of modern physics.
+Visit [our Kuiper Simulator](https://multiverseemployeehandbook.com/employee-kuiper-simulator/) and prepare yourself for an experience that combines the frustration of classic arcade games with the existential dread of modern physics.
 Use your arrow keys to navigate through space, your spacebar to fire, and your understanding of orbital mechanics to question everything you thought you knew about trajectory planning.

 ### Educational Value?